This post was updated October 2016

 Much like house sitting, pet sitting involves caring for the owner’s property, in this case an animal, during an agreed period of time.

 Pet sitters can also be charged with caring for the owner’s home or alternatively an arrangement can be made where the sitter either visits the animal at the property, or takes it to their own home while the owner is away.

-Pet sitters are expected to take exceptional care of the owner’s pets and you should not contemplate becoming a pet sitter unless you are both comfortable with animals and willing to dedicate to them the time they require.
+It’s important to note that pet sitters are expected to take exceptional care of the owner’s pets and you should not contemplate becoming a pet sitter unless you are both comfortable with animals, and willing to dedicate to them the time they require.

 WHO CAN BECOME A PET SITTER?

 Again, there are no prerequisites determining who can become a pet sitter.
 However a love of animals is advisable.

 Never agree to take care of an animal which you are afraid of or have no affinity to.
 Owners want their pets to be treated in a manner to which they are familiar so you must be comfortable stepping into the owner’s shoes and getting your hands dirty so to speak.